Blackdread/filter-sort-jooq-api/README.md

 ### AND / OR chaining API
 It is not a priority as I did not have any use for chaining conditions in many OR/AND.
+And it requires more thought as some key/alias might be missing in a Filter.and(..)/Filter.or(...).

 Default behavior is already to apply a AND between each filtered values.